jkredzvr/Unity-Vuforia-Tutorial/README.md

 - [Links](#links)

-## install-registration
+## Installation and Account Registration

 Install the following programs/packages and create accounts for Unity and Vuforia.
 Unity Personal Version is a free beginner friendly development platform for 2D, 3D, VR and AR applications.
+Note: When installing Unity 5.6, it will default to a Unity folder in program files.
+If you have downloaded a previous version of Unity and want to keep it, rename the default folder name.

 * [Unity 5.6 Installation](https://unity3d.com/unity/whats-new/unity-5.6.0)
 * [Unity ID Registration](https://id.unity.com/en/conversations/207adc60-e15a-49a3-a9b0-3339b2cae79b012f?view=register)